Charly Marie

 Keywords: Online Job Platforms, Contextual bandits, Behavioral science

-Last draft
+Download draft

-• From Hidden Skills to Opportunities : The Impact of Job Portals use on Labor Market Outcomes
+From Hidden Skills to Opportunities : The Impact of Job Portals use on Labor Market Outcomes

 Morgane Hoffmann, Bertille Picard, Guillaume Bied, Charly Marie

-Last draft
+Download draft

-Draft not yet available
+Draft not yet available.

 Charlotte Rauscher, Charly Marie, Morgane Hoffmann

-Coming soon :)
+Abstract coming soon :)

 Keywords: Job search, Self-efficacy, Unemployment

-Draft not yet available
+Draft not yet available.

-Abstract
+View Abstract

-• Le chômage et la stigmatisation à l’oeuvre [Unemployment and stigma in action]
+Le chômage et la stigmatisation à l’oeuvre [Unemployment and stigma in action]

 in Psychologie de la discrimination et des préjugés: De la théorie à la pratique [Psychology of discrimination and prejudice: From theory to practice]